gombru/gombru.github.io/_posts/2019-05-14-text_style_transfer.markdown

 To achieve a successful training, we had to weight the contributions of textual pixels and non-textual pixels to the loss, empowering the contribution of the first ones.
 This is because textual areas are very small compared to background in COCO-Text.
 Check the paper for details!

-> The PyTorch code of both the baseline model and the end-to-end model, as well as the trained models, will be available soon.
+> The PyTorch code of both the baseline model and the end-to-end model are available [here](https://github.com/furkanbiten/SelectiveTextStyleTransfer).

 ## Results